demhadesigns/alpinejs-tailwindcss-components/README.md

 ### Modal
 ---

-A beautiful modal component with nice animations.
+An easy built modal component with nice animations.
 The animations are independent from each other - one is applied to the background-overlay and another to the modal itself.

 #### Preview